terencehh/binance-risk-engine/README.md

 - Establish binance API connection
 - Continuously poll binance futures account balance every second
 - If unrealised loss exceeds > 5% of account equity, trigger order API to close all positions
+- Implement a cool-off period where unable to set orders until next day
 - Configure a cloud service deployment to run the script perpetually + whitelist the IP connection on binance

 Phase 2 - Trading Dashboard [TBD]